 What responsibilities and obligations do employers have under TUPE?

-• fewer than ten employees will transfer under TUPE, regardless of the overall number of employees within the business.
+- fewer than ten employees will transfer under TUPE, regardless of the overall number of employees within the business.

 The information must be given in writing to the elected representatives and should include:

-• The fact that the transfer is going to take place, why and give an indication as to when.
+- The fact that the transfer is going to take place, why and give an indication as to when.

-• Social, legal or economic implications (such as a change in location).
+- Social, legal or economic implications (such as a change in location).

-• Any measures that the transferor and transferee expect to take (such as redundancies) in respect of their own employees.
+- Any measures that the transferor and transferee expect to take (such as redundancies) in respect of their own employees.
 If there are none, this should be stated.

-• The number of agency workers employed, the work they are performing and in which departments.
+- The number of agency workers employed, the work they are performing and in which departments.

-This information must be provided to the representatives long enough before the transfer to enable the transferor to consult meaningfully with the affected employees.
-A failure to comply with information and consultation obligations exposes the parties liable to pay compensation equivalent to up to 13 weeks’ uncapped pay per affected employee.
-If there is a potential redundancy situation due to a transfer, employers must consult with a recognised trade union where they exist.
-If there is no recognised union then employers must consult with elected employee representatives and directly with affected employees when the transferee is making (or plans to make) 20 or more redundancies within 90 days.
-Where there are fewer than 20 employees being made redundant within 90 days, employers must still consult with employees individually, but there are no prescribed time limits.
-Since the 2014 amendments to TUPE, with the transferor’s agreement the transferee can now elect to consult representatives of affected employees regarding the proposed redundancies, including those transferring, before the transfer.
+If there is a potential redundancy situation due to a transfer, and the incoming employer is making (or plans to make) 20 or more redundancies within 90 days – a collective consultation - employers must consult with a recognised trade union where they exist.
+If there is no recognised union, then employers must consult with elected employee representatives and directly with affected employees.
+Where there less than 20 employees being made redundant within 90 days, employers must still consult with employees individually, but there are no prescribed time limits.
+Provided the outgoing employer agrees, the incoming employer may begin consulting representatives of affected employees regarding the proposed redundancies, including those transferring, even before the transfer.

 Which rights and liabilities are automatically transferred under TUPE?

 The automatic transfer principle does not just relate to pay, but to all statutory and contractual benefits including holiday pay, health insurance, company car, bonus or commission schemes, profit share schemes, and enhanced maternity and redundancy packages.
-It also relates to non-contractual benefits connected with the contract provided they would have been enforceable against the transferor before the transfer.
+It also relates to non-contractual benefits connected with the contract provided they would have been enforceable against the outgoing employer before the transfer.

 Which rights and liabilities do not automatically transfer under TUPE?

-• Pensions: The major exceptions to the principle of automatic transfer are old age, invalidity and survivors’ benefits under occupational pension schemes, including pension instalments paid to a member after they pass normal retirement age, if the sole purpose is to support the employee after retirement.
-Transferring employees are unable to make any claim against the transferor for breach of contract or constructive dismissal arising out of a loss or reduction in their rights under an occupational pension scheme as a result of the transfer.
+- Pensions: The major exceptions to the principle of automatic transfer are old age, invalidity and survivors’ benefits under occupational pension schemes, including pension instalments paid to a member after they pass normal retirement age, if the sole purpose is to support the employee after retirement.
+Transferring employees are unable to make any claim against the outgoing employer for breach of contract or constructive dismissal arising out of a loss or reduction in their rights under an occupational pension scheme as a result of the transfer.

-• Contracts with third parties: The liabilities relating to contracts between the transferor and third parties which are not related specifically to employment do not pass to the transferee on a TUPE transfer.
+- Contracts with third parties: The liabilities relating to contracts between the transferor and third parties which are not related specifically to employment do not pass to the transferee on a TUPE transfer.

 How can you protect against the effects of TUPE?

-Further, having a good awareness and sound knowledge about TUPE from the outset and involving specialist employment lawyers at an early stage, should minimise costly mistakes.
+Further, having a good awareness and sound knowledge about TUPE from the outset and involving specialist employment lawy solicitors at an early stage, should minimise costly mistakes.
 If you are well prepared before a TUPE transfer, it will make the due diligence and entire TUPE process run more smoothly, lowering both your costs and time spent.
 If you are selling or outsourcing your business, you should have as open a dialogue with employees through employee representatives as you are commercially able to and ensure that you are transparent on information relating to employees and their employment with the buyer.
 If you are buying a business or bringing work in-house, it is important to do clear, thorough and timely due diligence to ensure the decision is the correct one for your business and you are fully aware of the liabilities your business may face.

 Contracts affected by TUPE - Changing terms of employment